chrismuntean/Pursuit-Alert/README.md

+# Pursuit Alert
-### Counter surveillance system that detects vehicles that may be following you using ALPR
+### Counter surveillance system that detects vehicles that may be following you using ALPR.
+Designed simply with open source projects.